The Book of Pook is a forerunner text in the manosphere and Red Pill world.

 - Never be ashamed for being a man and never be ashamed of your own sexuality

-The Book of Pook shares the wisdom through parable-sounding stories, fancy literary devices and lots of dialogues.
+The Book of Pook shares its wisdom through parable-sounding stories, fancy literary devices, and lots of dialogues.

 I will tease out the wisdom here without any of the flowery language.